-4 PRE-EVENT BRIEFING MEETINGS
+4 PRE-TOURNAMENT BRIEFING MEETINGS

-- 4.1 Team Managers must attend the meeting with the Technical Delegate at a time and place to be specified. - 4.2 Team Managers must bring to this meeting or such other meeting specified by the Technical Delegate: - a samples of the clothing of their field players and goalkeepers (primary and alternate colours) and all playing equipment for approval prior to the commencement of the competition; equipment includes goalkeepers' headgear, hand protectors, leg guards and kickers together with any protective equipment such as face masks and hand protectors worn by field players; sticks for all players will also be checked but the Technical Delegate may authorise this to be done at another time; - b The passports of players for proof of identity, nationality and (if applicable) age; no other form of documentation (eg national identity card) is acceptable.
-The Technical Delegate may require a player to attend the meeting with his / her passport. - 4.3 If directed by the Technical Delegate, the Team Medical Doctor (if any) must attend the meeting with the FIH appointed Medical Officer at a time and place to be specified.
-If a team has not nominated a Team Medical Doctor, the Team Physiotherapist or other team medical person must attend the meeting. - 4.4 If directed by the Technical Delegate, a Team's Head Coach must attend the meeting with the FIH appointed Umpires Manager(s) at a time and place to be specified.
+- 4.1 Team Managers must attend the Event Briefing Meeting at a time and place to be specified. - 4.2 Team Managers must bring to this meeting or such other meeting specified by the Technical Delegate: - a samples of the clothing of their field players and goalkeepers (primary and alternate colours) and all playing equipment for approval prior to the commencement of the competition; equipment includes goalkeepers' headgear, hand protectors, leg guards and kickers together with any protective equipment such as face masks and hand protectors worn by field players; sticks for all players will also be checked but the Technical Delegate may authorise this to be done at another time; - b the passports of players for proof of identity, nationality and (if applicable) age; no other form of documentation (eg national identity card) is acceptable.
+The Technical Delegate may require a player to attend a meeting with his / her passport. - 4.3 The Team Medical Doctor (if any) must attend the meeting with the appointed Medical Officer at a time and place to be specified.
+If a team has not nominated a Team Medical Doctor, the Team Physiotherapist or other team medical person must attend the meeting. - 4.4 A Team's Head Coach must attend the meeting with the tournament appointed Umpires Manager(s) at a time and place to be specified.